dilbeersingh/Live-search-using-AJAX/README.md

 A small search project using AJAX
 This project uses AJAX and PHP for LIVE search!

-mysql Database is also used in t his with some basic sql queries
+mysql Database is also used in  this with some basic sql queries